Spire Global (SPIR) vs. Its Peers Head-To-Head Review

-Spire Global (NYSE:SPIR – Get Rating) is one of 42 publicly-traded companies in the “Communication services, not elsewhere classified” industry, but how does it compare to its competitors?
-We will compare Spire Global to similar businesses based on the strength of its valuation, dividends, risk, analyst recommendations, earnings, profitability and institutional ownership.
+Spire Global (NYSE:SPIR – Get Rating) is one of 42 public companies in the “Communication services, not elsewhere classified” industry, but how does it contrast to its peers?
+We will compare Spire Global to similar companies based on the strength of its earnings, institutional ownership, valuation, dividends, risk, analyst recommendations and profitability.

 Profitability

-This table compares Spire Global and its competitors’ net margins, return on equity and return on assets.
+This table compares Spire Global and its peers’ net margins, return on equity and return on assets.

 |Net Margins